- CAPE COD

 - MARTHA’S VINEYARD

 he only museum devoted to indoor plumbing, the Plumbing Museum has antique toilet fixtures, a 19th-century wooden two-seat outhouse, sitz baths, antique toilet paper, even a urinal designed for women.
 (That one didn’t catch on.)
-It also has plumbing tools, a 1920s version of a dishwasher, a prison toilet, and a piece of the wooden underground water main that supplied water from Jamaica Pond to central Boston in the 17th century, all in an historic onetime icehouse.
+You may expect to also see some bathroom shower glass around the place, and whilst the odd piece may feature here and there the exhibits are mostly focused on the other use of water in the bathroom.
+To this end, it also has plumbing tools, a 1920s version of a dishwasher, a prison toilet, and a piece of the wooden underground water main that supplied water from Jamaica Pond to central Boston in the 17th century, all in an historic onetime icehouse.
 The gift shop sells such classic books as Flushed with Pride: The Story of Thomas Crapper.

 Tuesdays and Thursdays, 10 a.m. to 2 p.m., by appointment